New Orleans Musicians' Clinic

 The New Orleans Musicians' Clinic (NOMC) is a health service providing New Orleans musicians access to affordable medical services utilizing such facilities as a medical school, volunteers, and community providers.
 The NOMC hosts community blood drives including live performers supporting the Blood Center of New Orleans.

 The NOMC is a subsidiary arm of the New Orleans Musicians' Assistance Foundation (NOMAF) and was founded as a partnership with Louisiana State University Health Sciences Center together with a group of advocates including Jack McConnell and Bethany Bultman, who is also the current CEO and president.

 Founder

 The NOMC was the brain-child of Dr. Jack McConnell MD (retired), as he performed "Bill Bailey" with the rock band Phish, at the 1997 New Orleans Jazz and Heritage Festival.

 The idea behind the clinic

 McConnell met with a team of health advocates for the working poor in Louisiana and musicians' advocates to come up with a medical safety net for New Orleans' musicians.
-Louisiana has had universal health care since the 1930s, when Louisiana Governor Huey P. Long (1928–1932) pushed a number of bills through the 1929 session of the Louisiana State Legislature to fulfill campaign promises including an universal health program for hospitals and universal "charity" care.
+Louisiana has had universal health care since the 1930s, when Louisiana Governor Huey P. Long (1928–1932) pushed a number of bills through the 1929 session of the Louisiana State Legislature to fulfill campaign promises including a universal health program for hospitals and universal "charity" care.
 In 1995, McConnell set out to design a comprehensive health care system to treat musicians.